oghb/haxball-client/index.md

 # HaxBall Client
-This a client for the HTML game [HaxBall](https://www.haxball.com/play), built with a custom build of [nativefier](https://github.com/nativefier/nativefier) in order for the browser extension [HaxBall All-in-one Tool](https://github.com/xenonsb/Haxball-Room-Extension) to be supported.
+This is an unofficial client for the HTML game [HaxBall](https://www.haxball.com/play), built with a custom build of [nativefier](https://github.com/nativefier/nativefier) in order for the browser extension [HaxBall All-in-one Tool](https://github.com/xenonsb/Haxball-Room-Extension) to be supported.

 The app works on Windows, macOS and Linux, and is 64-bit only.

 ## How to run
-Download from the [Releases](https://github.com/oghb/haxball-client/releases) page the **.zip** file with the Client for your OS and unzip ip.
+Download the Client for your OS and unzip it.
 Then
 * if you're on **Windows**, move the folder wherever you want and double-click on `HaxBall.exe`
 * if you're on **macOS**, move the `HaxBall.app` in your Applications folder and then double-click on it
 * if you're on **Linux**, move the folder wherever you want, `cd` into that folder and then type `./HaxBall` in the terminal